-The Company accounts for uncertain tax positions in accordance with ASC 740.
+We account for uncertain tax positions in accordance with ASC 740.
 ASC 740 seeks to reduce the diversity in practice associated with certain aspects of measurement and recognition in accounting for income taxes.
 ASC 740 prescribes a recognition threshold and measurement attribute for the financial statement recognition and measurement of a tax provision that an entity takes or expects to take in a tax return.
 Additionally, ASC 740 provides guidance on de-recognition, classification, interest and penalties, accounting in interim periods, disclosures, and transition.
-Under ASC 740, an entity may only recognize or continue to recognize tax positions that meet a "more likely than not" threshold.
-In accordance with our accounting policy, we recognize accrued interests and penalties related to unrecognized tax benefits as a component of income tax expense.
-There were no accrued interest and penalties during the year ended January 3, 2015.
+Under ASC 740, an entity may only recognize or continue to recognize tax positions that meet a "more-likely-than-not" threshold.
+In accordance with our accounting policy, we recognize accrued interest and penalties related to unrecognized tax benefits as a component of income tax expense.
+There were no accrued interest and penalties during the year ended January 2, 2016.